Update: Seedboxes are VPS hosts with a focus on privacy — you may want to consider them first.

 This is the country that told the FBI to leave Iceland when they came there to get Julian Assange and WikiLeaks.
 The Pirate Party is Iceland’s third largest party and the party’s leader is a former WikiLeaks member.
 That politician was in 2010 the chief sponsor of the Icelandic Modern Media Initiative, which set out to make Iceland a journalistic safe haven.
 The proposal was adopted unanimously by parliament and under that proposal, the Icelandic government is now tasked with strengthening freedom of speech and information.

-I emailed them and support staff answered within an hour early in the morning.
+I emailed them and the support staff answered within an hour early in the morning.
 I do however have some criticism.
-The payment options are credit/debit card and PayPal, but recurring payments via PayPal has not been enabled as a payment option.
+The payment options are credit/debit card and PayPal, but recurring payments via PayPal have not been enabled as a payment option.
 So unless you want to store your credit/debit card info with Exoscale’s payment processor PostFinance you’ll have to manually add funds to your account.
 This is a problem because Exoscale doesn’t notify you before your account runs out of money, they send an email when your account is out of money and your VPS has been powered down.
 They give you 29 days to pay the bill before the VPS is deleted, so your data will be preserved.

 There’s also a similar Swiss VPS hosting company called cloudscale.ch.
 However, they are a lot more expensive than Exoscale without offering anything that Exoscale does not already provide.
 Cloudscale.ch also runs analytics in the form of a Matomo instance, which is as privacy friendly as you can get with analytics since Matomo is self-hosted and open source.
-However, apparently Exoscale don’t use any analytics at all, which is even better.
+However, apparently, Exoscale doesn’t use any analytics at all, which is even better.